Key Highlights

 You can explore what is left of the castle and imagine the lives and battles that took place here.
 Today, Brough Castle offers an idyllic setting for a nice afternoon where you can enjoy the beautiful views of the countryside, treat yourself to some ice cream from a vendor nearby, and relax in the calm atmosphere of this historical site.

-8. Carlisle Castle
+8. Dalton Castle

 Dalton Castle is a hidden treasure in the lovely town of Dalton-in-Furness.
 This 14th-century pele tower is cared for by the National Trust and it gives you a special look at life in the medieval times.